 The writing world is certainly a subjective one.
 We understand you might not agree with or even like all of our edits, and that's okay.
 Keep in mind that you aren't hiring us to tell you your writing is perfect.
 You hire us to tell you how we feel your work could be improved, and we provide our educated opinions to that end.
 With that being said, we have open communication with our clients throughout the editing process, including a status check at the halfway point for longer edits to give them the highlights of our edit so far and address any questions or concerns they might have.
 On the off chance we get all the way through a long edit and you're truly dissatisfied, let us know.
 We're not happy until you're happy.

 If you're a serious writer wanting a quality edit, it will certainly cost a bit of money.
 Good editing won't be cheap, but it can be affordable, and we're proof of that.
 However, if you have a book you need edited but just can't swing the cost right now, consider getting a free sample edit from us.
 We'll edit your first 1,000 words absolutely free of charge.
 Perhaps that will serve as a good starting point for you to think about how you might edit your work yourself until you can afford a professional editor.
-Additionally, our manuscript critique service is quite affordable even for those on a tight budget, and it will provide you with tons of insight about your manuscript overall and where you might focus your rewriting efforts.
+Additionally, our foundational edit service is quite affordable even for those on a tight budget, and it will provide you with tons of insight about your manuscript overall and where you might focus your rewriting efforts.
 We also offer numerous resources for free that will help you as you write, such as our blog.

 We wish we had that superpower, but truly, nobody does.
 You can look up what's trending in the market currently, but we don't put too much worth on that information.
 At the end of the day, your best bet to write a best-selling book is to write well, regardless of your chosen genre or subject matter.
 We can help you with that.